niels4/websocket-text-relay.nvim/README.md

 ## Usage

-After installation and configuration, continue with step 2 in the [websocket-text-relay README](https://github.com/niels4/websocket-text-relay) to connect a client and see your updates rendered live.
+After installation, continue with step 2 in the [websocket-text-relay README](https://github.com/niels4/websocket-text-relay) to connect your editor to a front end client and see your updates rendered as you type.

 ## License